GoogleCloudPlatform/puppet-google-compute/README.md

   allowed here.

 ##### path_matchers[]/path_rules[]/service
+Required.
 A reference to the BackendService resource if this rule is matched.

 ##### `tests`